ngonar/KelasGraphQL/README.md

 # GraphQL Quick Start in Java

-This is ngonar GraphQL class material.
+This is Java GraphQL class material.

 Please use this as a reference.